top of page

 Epic of Gilgamesh

-“Of the flood traditions which have survived up to the present time, about 95% describe a global cataclysmic deluge, 88% tell of a favored family of humans saved from drowning to reestablish the human race after the deluge, 66% say the family was forewarned of the coming cataclysm, 66% blame the wickedness of man for the deluge, and 70% record a boat as being the means by which the chosen family (and animals) survived the flood.
-More than one third of these traditions mention birds being sent out from the boat.”
+“Of the flood traditions which have survived up to the present time, about 95% describe a global cataclysmic deluge, 88% tell of a favored family of humans saved from drowning to re-establish the human race after the deluge, 66% say the family was forewarned of the coming cataclysm, 66% blame the wickedness of man for the deluge, and 70% record a boat as being the means by which the chosen family (and animals) survived the flood.
+More than one-third of these traditions mention birds being sent out from the boat.”
 GotQuestions.org, Did the Bible Copy the Flood Account from Other Myths and Legends?
 [1]

 The Book of Jubilees places the sighting of the rainbow on Shavuot,

 “And He gave to Noah and his sons a sign that there should not again be a flood on the earth.
 He set His bow in the cloud for a sign of the eternal covenant that there should not again be a flood on the earth to destroy it all the days of the earth.
-For this reason it is ordained and written on the heavenly tablets, that they should celebrate the feast of weeks in this month once a year, to renew the covenant every year.”
+For this reason, it is ordained and written on the heavenly tablets that they should celebrate the feast of weeks in this month once a year to renew the covenant every year.”
 Jubilees 6:15-18

-In modern thought, the rainbow is a symbol of God’s grace and mercy.
+In modern thought, the rainbow symbolizes God’s grace and mercy.
 While this is true, there is another side to the coin.
 A rainbow is a reminder of God’s grace despite mankind’s sinful actions.
-The word of ‘rainbow’ in Hebrew is קשת (qeshet), which can apply to a bow (and arrow).
+The word ‘rainbow’ in Hebrew is קשת (qeshet), which can apply to a bow (and arrow).
 Hence God’s “bow” is pointed upward, never to shoot the arrows of the judgment of water down toward the earth.
 Whenever one sees a rainbow, it is a reminder that the world deserves Divine Judgment, yet He relents.
 It forms a lower dimensional reflection of the Throne of God (Ezekiel 1:28, Revelation 4:3).
 The blessing when one sees a rainbow is as follows:

 בָּרוּךְ אַתָּה ה’ אֶלוֹהֵינוּ מֶלֶךְ הָעוֹלָם זוֹכֵר הַבְּרִית וְנֶאֱמָן בִּבְרִיתוֹ וְקַיָם בְּמַאֲמָרוֹ